Oussama-jabrane/fun-facts-generator-api/README.md

 # Fun Facts Generator API Official Documentation

-## How to use the API with the fetch method
+## How to use the API

+You can see the documentation of the API right [here (RapidAPI Hub)](https://rapidapi.com/ojabrane43/api/fun-facts-generator).
+This documentation includes how to use it in different programming languages (C, C#, Python, Node.js, PHP, RapidQL, Java, and much more).
+The API is 100% free and available for everyone.
+And if you're interested to buy it please contact me on my [email address](mailto:ojabrane43@gmail.com)

 ## What is Fun Facts Generator API?